-Child Abduction Lawyers London
+Child Abduction Solicitors London

-Osbornes Law has a team of specialist child abduction lawyers.
+Osbornes Law has a team of specialist child abduction solicitorss.
 We represent parents whose children have been removed without consent or parents who have removed their children from the jurisdiction.
 We can also help if there is a threat of imminent removal of a child.

-Leading child abduction lawyers in England
+Leading child abduction solicitors in England

-Contact Osbornes Law for help to recover an abducted child from a foreign country
+How to recover an abducted child from a foreign country

 If your child has been taken to an EU country which subscribes to the Hague Convention or the European Convention, an application can be made to the country your child has been taken to for your child to be returned.